top of page

 our Annual Juried Exhibit (AJE)

-It’s one of our most prestigious events of the year, not just because it is a juried show, but because it features the work of our extraordinary CAG members.
-The Annual Juried Exhibit (AJE) attracts collectors from throughout the Midwest interested in acquiring unique work.
-This show displays the work of our esteemed CAG members in a broad spectrum of media including: sculpture, metal, photography, pottery, glass, textiles, wood, mixed media, painting (oil, acrylic, watercolor, etc.) and so much more.
+It’s one of our most prestigious events of the year, not just because it is a juried show but because it features the work of our extraordinary CAG members.
+The Annual Juried Exhibit (AJE) attracts Midwest collectors interested in acquiring unique work.
+This show displays the work of our esteemed CAG members in a broad spectrum of media, including sculpture, metal, photography, pottery, glass, textiles, wood, mixed media, painting (oil, acrylic, watercolor, etc.), and so much more.

 Winners of AJE 2024